-The Healthy Streams Program provides full funding, project planning and technical assistance to landowners for streamside restoration to improve water quality, wildlife habitat and the condition of the land.
+We provide technical assistance, project planning, and full funding – for priority sites – for streamside restoration, with the goal of improving water quality, wildlife habitat, and the condition of the land.
 Current target areas include McCarthy, Abbey, and Rock creeks in the West Hills, and canals and ditches on Sauvie Island.
 The objective along McCarthy, Abbey and Rock creeks is to restore habitat for salmonid fish, enhance wildlife corridors, and improve water quality for all.

 - Cool, shaded water for salmon, other native fish and the aquatic invertebrates that feed them